markuszoeller/markuszoeller.github.io/_sources/about.rst.txt

          href='https://de.linkedin.com/in/markus-zoeller?trk=profile-badge'>LinkedIn: Markus Zoeller</a>
    </div>

+**Legal disclaimer**:

-**Legal disclaimer**: Opinions are my own and not necessarily the views of my employer.
+* Opinions are my own and not necessarily the views of my employer.

+* The fancy CSS shenanigans on the left and right (on wide screens) were made possible by *Steve Schoger* from http://www.heropatterns.com/.
+  He has very nice examples there, check them out.